 Can I take part in a trial?

-It could be helpful to have a look at the list of cancer trials that are open and currently enrolling patients.
+It could be helpful to have a look at the list of open cancer trials that are currently enrolling patients.

 You will see that each trial lists the criteria that patients need to meet to be able to participate.
 For instance, a trial might be for a certain age group, a particular type or stage of cancer, or for patients with specific previous treatments.

-If you see a trial you’d like to discuss with your doctor you can print off the information using the PRINT THIS PAGE button and bring it along to your next appointment.
+If you see a trial you’d like to discuss with your doctor you can print off the information and bring it along to your next appointment.

 Alternatively you can contact one of the Cancer Trials Research Units where trials are carried out.